digiflydk/Digifly_web/docs/data-communication.md

 # Data Communication Rules

-To maintain a secure, maintainable, and server-centric architecture, the Digifly project follows strict rules for how different parts of the application communicate.
+To maintain a secure, maintainable, and server-centric architecture, the Digifly Studio project follows strict rules for how different parts of the application communicate.

 ## Core Principle: Server is the Single Source of Truth